ikvmnet/ikvm/CONTRIBUTING.md

 + dist-*
   Outputs content files that describe the summation of various directories to be produced when doing a distribution build.
 + IKVM.Tools.Runner
   Various .NET libraries for executing the IKVM tools programatically.
-These are used by the MSBuild Tasks to launch ikvmc.exe and ikvmstub.exe.
+These are used by the MSBuild Tasks to launch ikvmimp.exe and ikvmexp.exe.
 + IKVM.Java.Extensions
   Various extension methods and such for bridiging IKVM.Java with .NET patterns and practices.